matthiasmeissen/sound-generator/README.md

 # Teensyth

-First steps into electronics and hardware

-Trying to build a synthsizer with a teensy microcontroller and some hardware things.
+A synthesiser with a teensy microcontroller to learn about electronics and hardware